 Brightline Medical Associates, P.A.
 Notice of Privacy Practices For Protected Health Information

-In general, the communications between a patient and provider are confidential and protected by law and we can only release your protected health information with your permission, or under certain circumstances.
+In general, the communications between a patient and provider are confidential and protected by law and we can only release your health information with your permission, or under certain circumstances.
 This document and the other intake documents you received discuss those circumstances.
-When we make a disclosure, we will always try to limit the information that we reveal.
+When we make a disclosure, we will always try to limit the health information that we reveal.
 In general, we will try to disclose only the amount necessary.

 Uses and Disclosures: